Anisotropic tensor calculus: Classical connections as anisotropic connections

 \subsection{Berwald connection and the classical tensors}

 We have seen in subsection \ref{nonlinear} how to associate a non-linear connection with a spray.
-Moreover, geodesics can be recovered as the curves having parallel velocity with the non-linear connection, namely, in a natural coordiante system $(\tilde{\varphi},\Omega\times \R^n)$, they satisfy
+Moreover, autoparallel curves can be recovered as the curves having parallel velocity with the non-linear connection, namely, in a natural coordinate system $(T\Omega,\tilde{\varphi})$, they satisfy